Euro S50 Single Vanos

 1/2″ impact wrench

-Verify intake camshaft groove on first guide bearing is roughly aligned with groove on first bearing cover.
+Verify that the intake camshaft groove on the first guide bearing aligns roughly with the groove on the first bearing cover.

 Adjust as needed (24mm open wrench).